Chord a Day, January 8th - Cadd9

 C E G D

-These are the 1 3 5 9 scale degrees of the parent C major scale.
+The chord tones are the 1 3 5 9 scale degrees of the parent C Major Scale .

-Although you can play any chord with any finger as long as it's your, the recommended fingering for Cadd9 is:
+Although you can play any chord with any finger — as long as it's yours, the recommended fingering for Cadd9 is:

 0 0 0 3

 Here are a few alternate fingerings for today’s Cadd9 chord depending on the context the chord is being used.